Rigidity of Kleinian groups via self-joinings: measure theoretic criterion: Introduction

-The main aim of this paper is to present a criterion on when $\rho$ is algebraic, in terms of the Hausdorff measure of the union of all circular slices of $\La$ that are mapped into circles, or more generally into some proper spheres of $\S^m$ by the $\rho$-boundary map.
+The main aim of this paper is to present a criterion on when $\rho$ is algebraic, in terms of the Hausdorff measure of the union of all circular slices of $\La$ that are mapped into circles, or more generally into some proper spheres in $\S^m$ by the $\rho$-boundary map.
 More precisely, by Tukia \cite{Tukia1985isomorphisms}, there is a unique $\rho$-equivariant continuous embedding called the $\rho$-boundary map.
-We consider all circular slices of $\La$ which are mapped into some proper spheres of $\S^m$ by $f$:
+We consider all circular slices of $\La$ which are mapped into some proper spheres in $\S^m$ by $f$:

 We emphasize that the boundary map $f$ is defined only on $\La$ and therefore our definition of $\La_f$ involves the image of the intersection $C\cap \Lambda$ under $f$, but not the whole circle $C$ (see Figure \ref{fig.slice}).
 If $n=m$ and $f$ is a M\"obius transformation of $\S^n$, then $f$ clearly maps all circles to circles and hence $\La_f=\La$.
-The following main theorem of this paper says that in all other cases, $\La_f$ has $\cal H^{\delta}$-measure zero, in other words, if $\cal H^{\delta}(\La_f)>0$, then $f$ is the restriction of a M\"obius transformation of $\S^n$ and $\rho$ is algebraic.
+The following main theorem of this paper says that in all other cases, $\La_f$ has zero $\cal H^{\delta}$-measure.
+In other words, if $\cal H^{\delta}(\La_f)>0$, then $f$ is the restriction of a M\"obius transformation of $\S^n$ and $\rho$ is algebraic. \begin{theorem} Let $n, m\ge 2$.
+Let $\G<\so(n+1,1)$ be a Zariski dense convex cocompact subgroup such that the ordinary set $\Omega=\S^n-\Lambda$ has at least two components.
+Let $\rho:\Ga\to \so (m+1,1)$ be a Zariski dense convex cocompact deformation and $f:\La\to \S^m$ the $\rho$-boundary map.
+Then